G00406014/digital-rain-25-cpp/index.md

 ## Modern C++ insight & reflection
-- at this point i was still using srand but that is not the practice of a modern C++ programmer, so i instead decided to use the <random> library, I avoided to use srand() because it's outdated, has poor randomness and is not thread safe, these are all features i want to avoid having in my code.
+  Previously i was using srand but that is not the correct practice of a modern C++ programmer, so i instead decided to use the <random> library, I avoided to use srand() because it's outdated, has poor randomness and is not thread safe, these are all features i want to avoid having in my code.

+  Another guideline I followed was that a modern C++ programmer would include constructors and destructors in the project, even if they aren't strictly required.

+  Another practice I adhered to was including return statements in the code, even when they aren't strictly necessary.
+It’s considered good practice in C++ to write return statements, as it improves readability and maintainability.

+  I also kept my Main.cpp as simple and tidy as possible allowing for easy readability and naviagtion throughout the project

 ## DigitalRain image
 Image of my digital rain project :
 ![image](https://github.com/user-attachments/assets/c54e1a61-13da-4280-9fcd-28213220c0ee)